NikolaiVChr/Autinn/README.md

 Cutoff CV and Cutoff frequency.
 20-20KHz.

 Voltage fine and coarse.
-This is the fraction of input voltage the circuit is running on.
+Experiment with this to get the sound to your liking.

 As you increase samplerate, you might have to increase block size also to make it not produce noise.